• Hungarian Language

 Pros

-• Intelligent Rank: Smart: The Chesapeake Bay Retriever dogs have great intelligence.
+• Intelligence Rating: Smart: The Chesapeake Bay Retriever dogs have great intelligence.

-• Grooming: Easy to groom: The Chesapeake Bay Retriever doesn't require a lot of grooming.
+• Grooming Requirements: Easy to groom: The Chesapeake Bay Retriever doesn't require a lot of grooming.

-• Child Friendly: Chesapeake Bay Retriever dogs are kid-friendly dogs.
+• Child Compatibility: Chesapeake Bay Retriever dogs are kid-friendly dogs.

 • Senior Citizens Friendly: Chesapeake Bay Retrievers are usually recommended for elderly people.